Molar pregnancy: symptoms, causes and treatment

 What are the complications of hydatidiform mole?

-Several complications may arise:
+Several complications can arise:

 • A risk of cancer, also known as gestational cancer or choriocarcinoma;

-• Risk of miscarriage;
+• A risk of miscarriage;

-• Pre-eclampsia syndrome, characterized by high blood pressure;
+• pre-eclampsia syndrome, characterized by high blood pressure;

 • The development of cysts in the ovaries;